How a C-Arm Works & How We Save You Time & Money

-Many large devices utilized in radiology, such as MRI machines and CT scanners, can take up entire rooms.
+Many large imaging systems utilized in radiology, such as MRI machines and CT scanners, can take up entire rooms.

-However, the mobile C-arm is an imaging device that is small enough to be employed in both operating rooms and inside clinics.
+However, mobile C-arm systems are generally is small enough to be employed in both operating rooms and inside clinics while still producing high-quality images.
 C-arms get their name from their crescent moon shape.
 They are also known as C-arm X-ray machines due to their use of X-rays and radiation detectors to generate images.

 C-arms are used primarily used for fluoroscopic imagining in surgical procedures, orthopedics, cardiology, vascular surgery, and traumatology.
 Fluoroscopy is a type of medical imaging that provides a continuous X-ray image in real-time.